projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 the major states are:

--  **VCPU_INIT**: vCPU is in an initialized state, and its vCPU thread is not ready to run on its associated CPU
+-  **VCPU_INIT**: vCPU is in an initialized state, and its vCPU thread is not ready to run on its associated CPU.

--  **VCPU_RUNNING**: vCPU is running, and its vCPU thread is ready (in the queue) or running on its associated CPU
+-  **VCPU_RUNNING**: vCPU is running, and its vCPU thread is ready (in the queue) or running on its associated CPU.

--  **VCPU_PAUSED**: vCPU is paused, and its vCPU thread is not running on its associated CPU
+-  **VCPU_PAUSED**: vCPU is paused, and its vCPU thread is not running on its associated CPU.

--  **VPCU_ZOMBIE**: vCPU is being offline, and its vCPU thread is not running on its associated CPU
+-  **VPCU_ZOMBIE**: vCPU is transitioning to an offline state, and its vCPU thread is not running on its associated CPU.

--  **VPCU_OFFLINE**: vCPU is offline
+-  **VPCU_OFFLINE**: vCPU is offline.

 .. figure:: images/hld-image17.png
    :align: center
    :name: hv-vcpu-transitions

-   ACRN vCPU state transitions
+   ACRN vCPU State Transitions

-Following functions are used to drive the state machine of the vCPU
+The following functions are used to drive the state machine of the vCPU
 lifecycle:

 .. doxygenfunction:: create_vcpu